Rock Garden Design, Ideas, and PlantsEnhance your landscape with this low-maintenance solution.

 Select larger rocks in lighter hues so the landscape doesn’t feel dark and heavy.
 Vary the color and tone of other materials to lend contrast and visual interest.

-To keep the design from looking too busy, choose stones with complementary colors and shapes.
+To keep the design from looking too busy, choose rocks with complementary colors and shapes.
 Lay out swaths of the same pebbles or gravel rather than mixing too many materials together.

 HOW TO PLANT A ROCK GARDEN